ZeldOcarina/nu-dentistry/dental-emergency.md

   - heading: HOW DO DENTISTS TREAT GINGIVITIS?
     content: Gingivitis occurs when plaque and tartar build-up around and under the gums, causing infection.
-Depending on the severity, treatment will include a regular <a href='/houston-tx/general-dentistry/dental-cleaning/' title='Click
+Depending on the severity, treatment will include a regular <a href='/houston-tx/general-dentistry/dental-cleaning/' target='_blank'
-      to jump to our cleaning & exam page'>dental cleaning</a> or deep cleaning.
+      class='paragraph-link'>dental cleaning</a> or deep cleaning.
 A deep cleaning involves scaling teeth clean both above and below the gumline, respectively, of hardened build-up.
 Periodontal disease must be treated with deep cleaning.
   - heading: ARE YOU SEDATED FOR A ROOT CANAL?
     content: While only local anesthesia is necessary when performing a root canal, you can opt for <a href='/houston-tx/specialty-dentistry/sedation-dentistry/'